NJIT-CS490-SP21/project2-as3627/README.md

 After attempting to rewrite the function again, I found that the `username` state was undefined.
 I asked my friend Mervyn for help and he told me to use `useRef`s as references for the state variables.
 He encountered a similar issue and it was apparently due to how `useEffect` deals with state variables.
 With that change in my code, I was able to get it working.
+3. When I was trying to update the database for points, it wasn't commiting the changes.
+Initially my code was using `models.Player.query...` as the query string.
+I tried looking at stackOverflow and the documentation for SQLAlchemy, but that didn't help either.
+I tried askign one of my friends Philip and he ended up finding the issue with my code.
+Since I was using `models.Player.query...` as my query string, I was actually making a copy of the current db session.
+None of my changes were actually being done, they were only being printed out locally.
+I had to do `db.session.query...` in order to actually work with the database.
+4. When I was trying to send data from the backend to the front, I was initially using a dictionary for the usernames and their points. in the backend, all of the entries were ordered by points, but when I sent it to the front end, they were in alphabetical order by usernames.
+I initially assumed there was a problem with sending the data, but after I rewrote the functions, it was still arranging them wrong in the front end.
+I went to Stack Overflow, and I foudn that the issue was that in
+JS, apparently dictionaries were objects and that the keys can get rearranged when passing them from back to front.
+Due to this, I decided to use two lists instead of a dictioanry.

 ## Extra Features I Implmented: